caneara/quest/README.md

 })->get();
 ```

+### Performance (large datasets)

 When searching large tables to only confirm whether matches exist, removing sorting and relevance checking will significantly increase query performance.
-To adjust the relevance threshold you can filter the relevance data Manually
+To do this, simply supply `false` as a third parameter for the `whereFuzzy` or `orWhereFuzzy` methods:

 ```php
 DB::table('users')